Template

 {{!
 Will output `0, 1, 2,` }}

 A block helper that creates a scope with variables specified in the options hash.
-In the block, each variable can be obtained or set using an eponymous helper:
+In the block, each variable can be obtained using local variable syntax (e.g., @test).
+Variables can be set with the set helper:

-• If the variable helper is called as a block helper, the variable is set to the contents of the block, which is treated as JSON.
+• If set is called as a block helper, the variable is set to the contents of the block, which is treated as JSON.

-• If the variable helper is called as an inline helper with the set option, the variable is set to the value of the option.
+• If the set helper is called as an inline helper, it sets values of the listed variables.

 {{#scope test=""}}